 Returns Promise<CardFormEmbedState>

-• Disables card form and begins payment.
+• Disables the card form and begins payment.

 /* once the form is valid */

-const { token } = await cardForm.getFormState();
+const { token, paymentMethodData } = await cardForm.getFormState();

-const transactionId = await getTransactionIdFromYourServer(token);
+transactionId = await initTransactionInYourServer(paymentMethodData);

 try {